cleipski/CropPredict/Full_Report.md

 The compromise was then to use my best judgement for overcoming my limited domain knowledge as well as having to make assumption on the concrete business incentive I would like to address (see comments above in "My approach").

 It was also tricky to overcome overfitting completely.
 Getting more data would have been an obvious solution, but for brevity's sake I decided against this effort.
-Switching to a different algorithm might have helped, but at the cost of (much) performance.
+Switching to a different algorithm might have helped, but (possibly) at the cost of performance.
 More careful feature engineering has the potential to offset this effect.
 Or using ensemble techniques.

 *What did you learn along the way?*